ITU-T Study Group 16

-The goal of SG16 is to produce Recommendations (international standards) for multimedia, including e.g. video coding, audio coding and image coding methods, such as H.264, H.265, H.266, and JPEG, as well as other types of multimedia related standards such as F.780.2 and H.870 on safe listening, together with the World Health Organization.
+The goal of SG16 is to produce Recommendations (international standards) for multimedia, including e.g. video coding, audio coding and image coding methods, such as H.264, H.265, H.266, and JPEG, as well as other types of multimedia related standards such as F.780.2, H.810, and H.870 on safe listening, together with the World Health Organization.
 It is also responsible for "the coordination of related studies across the various ITU-T SGs."
 Additionally, is also the lead study group on ubiquitous and Internet of Things (IoT) applications; telecommunication/ICT accessibility for persons with disabilities; intelligent transport system (ITS) communications; e-health; and Internet Protocol television (IPTV).

 Trustworthy AI

 Together with ITU-T Study Group 17 and AI for Good, the study group has been developing technology specifications under Trustworthy AI.
 Including items on homomorphic encryption, secure multi-party computation, and federated learning.